 Ever wondered how the BMC works as an organisation?
 Here's the detail.

-The BMC functions through a democratic structure that starts with discusssions at local BMC Area meetings and feeds opinion to the BMC National Council and the Board of Directors that is actioned through an office staff of 31 (May 2015) working closely with a vast national and local volunteer base without which the BMC could not operate effectively.
+The BMC functions through a democratic structure that starts with discusssions at local BMC Area meetings and feeds opinion to the BMC Members' Council and the Board of Directors that is actioned through an office staff of 46 (May 2022) working closely with a vast national and local volunteer base without which the BMC could not operate effectively.

-The BMC maintains close co-operation with related bodies such as the Home Nation Training Boards (MTE, MTUK & MTC), the Mountaineering Council of Scotland (MCofS) and Ireland (MI), the world body for mountaineers (UIAA), the world body for competition climbing (IFSC) and a host of trade associates and clubs.
-It is tremendously diverse in its areas of interest but in the broadest terms, our work can be divided between Regional programmes, specialist programmes and members services.
+The BMC maintains close co-operation with related bodies such as the Home Nation Training Boards (MTE, MTUK & MTC), the Mountaineering Scotland and Mountaineering Ireland, the world body for mountaineers (UIAA), the world body for competition climbing (IFSC) and a host of trade associates and clubs.
+It is tremendously diverse in its areas of interest but in the broadest terms, our work can be divided between regional programmes, specialist programmes and members services.

 The BMC communicates via the BMC website, a monthly email newsletter, our membership magazine Summit (distributed quarterly) and through social media.
-The BMC press officer promotes the BMC’s work to the wider media and responds to a high level of media enquiries.
+The BMC marketing department promotes the BMC’s work to the wider media and responds to a high level of media enquiries.

 Access Management Group

-BMC members consistently vote access & conservation to be one of the most important areas of work.
-This is the largest development programme at the BMC, supported by three full-time officers, the Access Management Group, a number of time limited specialist working groups and a network of regional access volunteers - and many more who have a specialist knowledge of access and conservation issues in their areas.
+This is the largest development programme at the BMC, supported by 6 staff, the Access Management Group, a number of time limited specialist working groups and a network of regional access volunteers - and many more who have a specialist knowledge of access and conservation issues in their areas.
 The Access Management Group concentrates its work around three basic principles:

 To improve access to hills, mountains and cliffs for those wishing to enjoy the freedoms they offer.